brettimus/super-hearts/README.md

 How far (in px) a heart is translated from the original click.

+### floatingInSpace
+Default is `false`.

+Bool

+Affects how hearts are oriented when they are translated.
+When `false`, all hearts appear to "shoot out" from the click/touch point.
+When `true`, the hearts' orientation is a little more scattered, like they were thrown lazily by a small child.

 ### heartDelay
 Default is 0.

 Number

 The amount of time (in ms) to delay between spewing each heart on a given heart-spew.

 ### heartsCount
 Default is `[18, 22]`